clarkhtse/filtercake.github.io/_posts/2014-04-08-dimensional-planning.md

 The levels:

-- **Dirt road:** Paste SQL query template into DB, paste output into word template. *[No UI.
+- **Dirt road:** Paste SQL query template into DB, paste output into word template. *[Note no UI at all.
 Just a manual workflow to get from A to B.]*
 - **Cobblestone:** Start automation, eg make complete invoice from data.
 Just the legal basics, no options (eg no private persons, no discounts, etc)
 - **Asphalt:** The state of today with all expected features (including persons, discounts, individual VAT per item, asf)
 - **Highway:** state of the art, exceed expectations, build USPs (eg custom layouts, import, export, APIs to external services, etc).